bomboclapclap/bomboclapclap/README.md

 <img src="https://media1.tenor.com/m/goY0VJNhQSIAAAAd/bleh-bleh-cat.gif" width="340" height="140">

-ok wait i forgot what i was supposed to put here uhm ah yeaaaah

 # HAI call me bomboclat !
 ### i go by he/him mainly but i got neos, ask for them if we r close ^_^
 ### you may call me bombo, bomboclapclap or whatever else nickname you got for me if we are close
-### close firends are mpreg(chuu, wren, solaris, ollie and searchpartysys/kestrel !!!
+### close firends are mpreg(chuu, wren, solaris and searchpartysys/kestrel !!!
 ### uhmm im like lowk sensetive soplease be VERY careful w what you say to me.
-### closest to sammy w xamp! yay you can try ask me anyting sammy and xamp might know the answer to!^_^ !!

 ### i like any Mmusic! i listen mainly to metal/rock and wweezer ^_^!!!!!!!!
 ### favourite bands/musicians areee uhm little boodang, weezer, djo, korn, rammstein , kmfdm and slipknot!!!!! maybe i be forgetting some rn but i fw those heavy!
 ### i dont car about grammar. my typos are my personality!!joke